Chartwells Survey for Parents

-At Harris Primary Academy, we believe that allowing children to think and work creatively develops self-confidence and builds up key learning skills (e.g. how to manage their own behaviour, their understanding of the learning process, their preferred learning style, to manage information and to learn from others.)
+As learners at Harris Primary Academy, we believe that allowing children to think and work creatively develops self-confidence and builds up key learning skills (e.g. how to manage their own behaviour, their understanding of the learning process, their preferred learning style, to manage information and to learn from others.)
 Children who think creatively and independently are more likely to discover things for themselves, to be open to new ideas and to be motivated to work beyond lesson time to pursue topics of interest.
 Our aim is to prepare all students as fully as possible for their secondary education so that they are ready to hit the ground running when they change school at age 11.

 We believe these key skills and attitudes are best developed within a motivating cross-curricular thematic approach.
 Our aim is to create a rich and varied curriculum, meeting national requirements but is uniquely developed by us.

 Teachers work hard in teams,supported by subject specialists to develop themes each half term to teach other subjects (including history,geograohy,art and design) to plan interesting and engaging learning that stimulates imagination.
 We maximise first hand and practical experiences using as many resources (objects, artefacts, people, places) as we can find.
 Depth is more important than breadth and work is blocked in subjects such as design technology and art to allow for maximum engagement.

 In our curriculum, we aim to ensure that: